 MY HERO gave Young Voices on Climate Change their ENGAGE award and included one of our films in their Media Arts Program with DVD – Celebrate ECO Heroism.
 “Olivia’s Birds and the Oil Spill” is included in the MY HERO anthology of films with Teachers Guide promoting the protection of the environment developed to help introduce multi-media tools, films and activities to students in schools or after-school programs in order to instill environmental stewardship.

-NASA’s STEM education programs show the Young Voices for the Planet films to students.
-They reach hundreds of thousands of K-12 students.
-Their education outreach department is sharing the YVFP films and teacher guide with hundreds of schools and conferences.
+NASA’s STEM education programs, which reach hundreds of thousands of K-12 students, often show the Young Voices for the Planet films.
+Their education outreach department reaches hundreds of schools and conferences.

 National Geographic’s five million subscribers (teachers, librarians, school administrators, youth and others) had access to the YVFP films and curriculum for three years.
 Its alliances reach 20,000 per year; their Facebook geo-literacy supporter’s number 40,000 and the newsletter reaches another 100,000 twice each month.
 The YVFP films were streamed through National Geographic Education Online.

 The Graduate STEM Fellows in K-12 Education (GK-12) Program, managed by NSF’s Division of Graduate Education (DGE), provides funding to graduate students in science, technology, engineering and mathematics (STEM) disciplines to acquire additional skills that will broadly prepare them for professional and scientific careers in the 21st century.

 National Wildlife Federation highlights the YVFP films on several of their pathways resource pages, i.e., energy, water, climate change, and biodiversity.